Harvard-ATG/huit-ondemand-user-docs/docs/remote-desktop-ros.md

 you would use `scancel 25` to cancel that session and free up those resources.
 Canceling unused sessions keeps the cluster's resources available for new sessions, for both you and your classmates.

+Logging out of a remote desktop session will also end the session, so it's the nice thing to do when you stop working.